tomcl/visual2.github.io/testbench.md

 Visual2 allows predefined tests written in a *testbench* file to be run on an assembler file.
 Each test will

 - Set up input data
-- run (or branch to a specified subroutine in) the tested program
+- Run (or branch to a specified subroutine in) the tested program
-- check the results against written answers
+- Check the results against written answers

 There are two ways to run a testbench `tb.s` on an assembly file `myprog.s`.